 The park is unparalleled in terms of facilities and range of accommodation and visitors will find something here to suit every budget.
 The park is also cross-crossed by an expansive network of all-weather roads, allowing visitors to explore this diverse habitat with the greatest of ease.
 Despite the park being a highly developed tourist destination, it still remains one of the country’s largest un-spoilt wildernesses.

-There’s just so much you could do in South Africa, and we’re full of ideas to suit you.
-In the meantime, here are three of our favourites.
+There’s just so much you can do in South Africa and we are full of ideas to suit you.
+Here are three of our favourites.

 Rovos Rail is a train journey back in time.
-Here you are on effectively a train safari, which travel from one side of this beautiful country to another.
-You’re not on any old train either!
-You’ll be in a luxury Edwardian-style train, accommodating up to 72 guests in which are possibly the most spacious train suites in the world, each with their own en-suite bathroom and subtle modern conveniences.
+Effectively a train safari throughout South Africa and beyond, Rovos Rail is a luxury Edwardian-style train.
+Accommodating up to 72 guests in spacious suites, each suite has its own bathroom and subtle modern conveniences.
 The Rovos Rail has earned an international reputation for its truly world class travel experiences.

-This exceptional train combine some of Africa’s most magnificent scenery with an authentic colonial style which is very hard to find in this day and age, which makes it magnificent and something that every person should experience.
+This exceptional journey combines some of South Africa’s most magnificent scenery with an authentic colonial style and understated elegance.

 Hermanus is a beautiful coastal destination located just down the coast from Cape Town.
 It’s the most idyllic retreat after a few busy days in Cape Town.
 It’s also famous for the whale watching on offer, especially after being recognized by the WWF (World Wildlife Fund) as one of the 12 best whale watching destinations in the world.